Woodruff County, Arkansas: Communities

-Four incorporated cities and one incorporated towns are located within the county.
+Four incorporated cities and one incorporated town are located within the county.
 The largest city and county seat, Augusta, is located in the western part of the county near the White River and the White County border.
-Augusta's population in 2010 was 2,199—well below its peak of 3,496 at the 1980 Census.
+Augusta's population was 1,998 as of the 2020 Census, well below its peak of 3,496 at the 1980 Census.
 McCrory and Patterson are adjacent to each other, located near the county's center.
-Cotton Plant and Hunter are both located in the southern part of Woodruff County, with 2010 populations of 649 and 105, respectively.
+Cotton Plant and Hunter are both located in the southern part of Woodruff County, with 2020 populations of 529 and 103, respectively.

 Woodruff County has dozens of unincorporated communities and ghost towns within its borders.
 This is due to early settlers in Arkansas tending to cluster in small clusters rather than incorporated towns.
-For example, Fitzhugh and Gregory had post offices at some point in their history.
+For example, Fitzhugh had a post office at some point in its history.
 Other communities are simply a few dwellings at a crossroads that have adopted a common place name over time.
 Some are officially listed as populated places by the United States Geological Survey, and others are listed as historic settlements.
+Gregory is listed as a census-designated place.